 To most guests delight, Biergarten in Epcot is a buffet/family style setup… meaning you pay one price per person and can eat however much you want!

-Therefore, do keep that in mind as we present the menu items below – because you’ll be able to eat as much of each item as your heart (and stomach) desires without affecting the final bill!
+So, do keep that in mind as I present the menu items below – because you’ll be able to eat as much of each item as your heart (and stomach) desires without affecting the final bill!

 Kids Menu (Ages 3-9):

 - Macaroni and Cheese

 Drink Menu (Alcoholic Beverages not included in fixed price):